Analysis | What does it mean that most Republicans see the coronavirus death toll as acceptable?

 What America does between now and then, meanwhile, seems to depend on how they view President Trump.

 Over the weekend, CBS News released a poll conducted by YouGov looking broadly at the presidential contest.
-It included a number of questions about the coronavirus pandemic; understandably, since the pandemic is the primary driver of the presidential contest.
+It included a number of questions about the coronavirus pandemic — understandably, since the pandemic is the primary driver of the presidential contest.

-Among the more remarkable questions?
-About 3-in-10 Americans think the number of deaths from the coronavirus so far is acceptable.
-That includes 1-in-10 Democrats and a majority of Republicans.
+Among the more remarkable results?
+About 3 in 10 Americans think the number of deaths from the coronavirus so far is acceptable.
+That includes 1 in 10 Democrats and a majority of Republicans.

 To some extent, this is a function of skepticism that the tally is accurate.
 Nearly two-thirds of Republicans think that the number of deaths is lower than what’s been reported, an idea fostered by allies of Trump and personalities on Fox News.
 That’s inextricable from the other reason Republicans are so sanguine about the death toll: They understand that the question was inherently a question about Trump’s handling of the pandemic.
 Some Republican supporters of the president see all of this as blown out of proportion and also think Trump has, as he asserts, done everything possible to address the pandemic.